tundish/theatre_of_spud/tos/dlg/act0/foyer.rst

 Ignorant
 --------

-.. condition:: PUZZLE.state tos.mixins.types.Awareness.ignorant
+.. condition:: PLAYER.tally[foyer] 1

 The Foyer is carpeted grey and gloomy.
 Further on is a bar area.
 The Box Office and Cloakroom are in darkness.
 There are doors to a corridor on the left.

-.. property:: PUZZLE.state tos.mixins.types.Awareness.familiar
+.. property:: EDWARD.state tos.mixins.types.Mode.default

 Indicate
 --------